top of page

 Quick Storytelling Lesson: Friction

 The first and most important thing in any story – whether it’s a film, video, book, brand, blog, musical, art, scientific or corporate story – is a little thing called conflict.
 For those new to storytelling this may come as a shock.
 But it actually makes a lot of sense.
 Humans thrive through overcoming frictions and obstacles.
-The best things that human beings have ever created all come from some type of friction, conflict, disagreement or paradox.
-Music for instance is only
+Quick Storytelling Lesson on Friction The best things that human beings have ever created all come from some type of friction, conflict, disagreement

 Kralingen